 Reader discretion advised: We are going to use a dirty word a lot in this post.
 The one that starts with D. That’s because we’re here to talk about… deadlines.

-“If we’re talking about setting deadlines, we’re talking about predicting the future, which is an inherently dangerous and scary thing to do in software engineering,” says Jeff Ammons, founder, VPE and Product Management consultant at Blue Raven Consulting.
+“If we’re talking about setting deadlines, we’re talking about predicting the future, which is an inherently dangerous and scary thing to do in software engineering,” says Jeff Ammons, Engineering Leader at One Medical (formerly VPE and Product Management consultant at Blue Raven Consulting).

 Not only can we not predict the future, but engineering requires a great deal of flexibility.
 We find stuff in implementation that wasn’t anticipated, and there’s business influences that aren’t even in engineering’s control.
 So how on earth are we supposed to set deadlines, let alone manage them?